HaywardMorihara/2021FebGameJam/README.md

 # TODOs:
 - Fix level flow
 - test that publishing to all platforms work (at least linux and android)
+- Fix Android (the proportions are really off)
 - level design (limit # of blocks, multiple walkers, beginning number of blocks, beginning position)
 - playtest
 - Menu